 - If starting with uncooked quinoa, cook according to instructions, usually with around 1 cup of water for ½cup uncooked quinoa, bring to boil and simmer around 10min until water absorbed and grains 'bloom' little curls.
 This, too, can be done ahead and the quinoa stored in the fridge a couple days.

 - When ready to make up salad, roughly chop the avocado and tomato into bite-size pieces, slice the arugula and grate the beet.

-- Whisk together the oil, lemon juice and honey until well combined.
+- Whisk together the oil, lime juice and honey until well combined.
 Mix all of the other chopped ingredients and quinoa, pour over the dressing and mix through.

 - Top with the pumpkin seeds and dried cranberries and serve.